micro-os-plus/micro-test-plus-xpack/README.md

 - `os::mtp::test`

-The project includes only one class and several macros, to automate passing file name and line number.
+The project includes only one class, `test`.
+To automate passing the file name and the line number, several macros were added.

 ## Example